If you’ve never actually seen a Munchkin cat in person, we need to warn you that when you do, you’re going to have a hard time “not smiling”.

 This is why…

-Many “purists” argue that the Munchkin cat breed isn’t a true cat breed, rather just a subset of a domestic shorthair or a domestic longhair cat.
-Now the good news is that because we’re just a bunch of folks who really love animals and don’t particularly care whether one organization “recognizes” a particular cat or dog breed, we don’t really have to involve ourselves with any of this drama.
+Many “purists” argue that the Munchkin cat breed isn’t a true cat breed but rather just a subset of a domestic shorthair or longhair cat.
+The good news is that because we’re just a bunch of folks who love animals and don’t particularly care whether one organization “recognizes” a particular cat or dog breed, we don’t have to involve ourselves with any of this drama.

 All we need to ask ourselves is…